-The thing is that lots of parameters potentially affecting data formats depend not on language, but on a user's location.
+The thing is that lots of parameters potentially affecting data formats depend not on language, but user location.
 To name a few: number formatting (integer and fractional part delimiter, digit groups delimiter), date formatting, the first day of the week, keyboard layout, measurement units system (which might be non-decimal!), etc. In some situations, you need to store two locations: user residence location and user 'viewport'.
-For example, if a US citizen is planning a European trip, it's convenient to show prices in local currency, but measure distances in miles and feet.
+For example, if the US citizen is planning a European trip, it's convenient to show prices in local currency, but measure distances in miles and feet.

-Sometimes explicit location passing is not enough since there are lots of territorial conflicts in the world.
+Sometimes explicit location passing is not enough since there are lots of territorial conflicts in a world.
 How the API should behave when user coordinates lie within disputed regions is a legal matter, regretfully.
 The author of this book once had to implement a 'state A territory according to state B official position' concept.

 Important: mark a difference between localization for end users and localization for developers.
-Take a look at the example in rule #19: localized\message is meant for the user; the app should show it if there is no specific handler for this error exists in code.
+Take a look at the example in rule #19: localized_message is meant for the user; the app should show it if there is no specific handler for this error exists in code.
 This message must be written in the user's language and formatted according to the user's location.
-But the details.checks\failed[].message is meant to be read by developers examining the problem.
+But details.checks_failed[].message is meant to be read by developers examining the problem.
 So it must be written and formatted in a manner that suits developers best.
-In the software development world, it usually means 'in English'.
+In a software development world, it usually means 'in English'.

-Worth mentioning is that the localized\ prefix in the example is used to differentiate messages to users from messages to developers.
+Worth mentioning is that localized prefix in the example is used to differentiate messages to users from messages to developers.
 A concept like that must be, of course, explicitly stated in your API docs.